daronphang/programming-resources/caching/invalidation.md

 While this can work for many cases, most users expect changes to be reflected faster than the TTL.
 However, lowering the default TTL to a very small value can sink the cache hit rate and reduce its effectiveness.

-### Data capture and streaming

-You can tail the database's binlog events and publish the events to a list of consumers.

-For cache invalidation, a new consumer was created that subscribes to the data events and invalidates/upserts the new rows in Redis.

-Key advantages of this approach include:

-- They could make the cache consistent with the database within seconds of the database change as opposed to minutes (depending on TTL)
-- Using binlogs made sure that uncommitted transactions couldn’t pollute the cache

 ### Cache control headers

 Cache control headers are used by the origin server to provide instructions to the CDN regarding caching behavior.
 These headers can dictate the cacheability of content, its TTL, and other caching-related settings.